AnthonyHonstain/django-4.1_tutorial/README.md

 # Overview
 This Django project is just an implementation of the Django tutorial https://docs.djangoproject.com/en/4.1/intro/

-**GOAL**: Reference my knowledge of Django, and experiment with Python 3.11 and Django 4.1.1
+**GOAL**: Improve my knowledge of Django, and experiment with Python 3.11 and Django 4.1.1

+**Additional Goal**: Experiment with async functionality in Django

 # Key Dependencies
 * Python 3.11